Blosc/bloscpack/README.rst

 .. code-block:: console

-   $ ./blpk append data.dat.blp data.dat
+   $ blpk append data.dat.blp data.dat

 However there are certain limitations on the amount of data can be appended.
 For example, if there is an offsets section, there must be enough room to store